 A Touch of Metal

 If you're not sure where to start in constructing a farmhouse bedroom, a wrought iron bed frame is the perfect place to begin.
-Add in some beige bedding and an antiquated table, as shown in this space, and you're on your way to the rustic bedroom of your dreams.
+Add in some beige bedding and an antique table, as shown in this space, and you're on your way to the rustic bedroom of your dreams.

 Beadboard, wood, and a simple composition make this bedroom worthy of being categorized as farmhouse, but there are a few details that make it more interesting.
 The tufted headboard, velvet pillows, and even the lamp base give this space a slight lean towards a European aesthetic.
 This means you can continue dreaming of eating clotted cream on a scone in the English countryside or getting away to a cottage in the South of France.